 With regards to your question, simply put, you are potentially eligible to apply for an EEA Residence Card, but I need to ask for further facts from you.
 As I do not have these on file now, I will instead provide you with a breakdown of the relevant EEA regulations which the Home Office will apply until the regulations are no longer effective in the UK (after Brexit).

-The processing times are in the region of 6 months as the Home Office are receiving a lot of applications currently.
+The processing times are in the region of 6 months as the Home Office is receiving a lot of applications currently.
 It may take less time, but I would suggest you wait for this period for a decision.

 Significantly, we need to show that your wife is exercising treaty rights in the UK.
-This can be as a worker, self sufficient, or a student with private medical insurance.
-It can also be as “self sufficient” with comprehensive sickness insurance.
+This can be as a worker, self-sufficient, or a student with private medical insurance.
+It can also be as “self-sufficient” with comprehensive sickness insurance.
 As your wife has recently had a child, I would like to speak to you over the phone to see how she will satisfy the “exercise of treaty rights”.